Holocaust denial: Laws against Holocaust denial

-Holocaust denial is explicitly or implicitly illegal in 17 countries: Austria, Belgium, the Czech Republic, France, Germany, Hungary, Israel, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, and Switzerland.
+Holocaust denial is explicitly or implicitly illegal in 18 countries: Austria, Belgium, Canada, the Czech Republic, France, Germany, Hungary, Israel, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, and Switzerland.
 Romania officially denied the Holocaust occurred on its territory up until the Wiesel Commission in 2004.
 The European Union's Framework decision on Racism and Xenophobia states that denying or grossly trivializing "crimes of genocide" should be made "punishable in all EU Member States".

 Such legislation remains controversial.
 In October 2007, a tribunal declared Spain's genocide denial law unconstitutional.
 In 2007 Italy rejected a denial law proposing a prison sentence of up to four years.
 In 2006 the Netherlands rejected a draft law proposing a maximum sentence of one year on denial of genocidal acts in general, although specifically denying the Holocaust remains a criminal offense there.
 The United Kingdom has twice rejected Holocaust denial laws.
 Denmark and Sweden have also rejected such legislation.

 A number of deniers have been prosecuted under various countries' denial laws.
 French literature professor Robert Faurisson, for example, was convicted and punished under the Gayssot Act in 1990.
 Some historians oppose such laws, among them Pierre Vidal-Naquet, an outspoken critic of Faurisson, on the grounds that denial legislation imposes "historical truth as legal truth".
 Other academics favor criminalization.
 Holocaust denial, they contend, is "the worst form of racism and its most respectable version because it pretends to be a research".
-Holocaust historian Deborah E. Lipstadt expressed her opposition to laws against expressing Holocaust denial, saying, "I don’t think they work.
+Holocaust historian Deborah Lipstadt expressed her opposition to laws against expressing Holocaust denial, saying, "I don't think they work.
 I think they turn whatever is being outlawed into forbidden fruit."
 She also said that politicians should not be able to decide what can and cannot be said.